"What's in a name? That which we call a rose..."

 In recent years, David Austin, a well-known rose breeder, has developed many varieties of English Garden Roses, which have become increasingly popular.
 These roses are known for deep cups, high petal counts, and absolutely amazing fragrance.
 We often use the David Austin varieties in our wedding designs.
 As you can see, they bring a soft, romantic feeling to any bouquet.

-Varieties include 'Juliette' and 'Pink Piano', two of our favorites.
+David Austin Garden roses featured in bridal bouquets.
+Varieties include 'Juliette' and 'Pink Piano', two of our favorites. |

 More images of garden roses can be seen on our Pinterest Board: Flower: Garden Roses